Teairra Mari: 2007–2010: At That Point and mixtapes

 She released her second mixtape entitled Point of No Return, hosted by DJ Drama on August 7, 2010.
 The mixtape contained leak songs like "I Know It's You", "Coins", "Find My Way Back", "Holla", and a song intended for the album called "Lights Go Down".
-She released 4 music videos to some of the songs she covered for the project.
+She released four music videos to some of the songs she covered for the project.
 Usher's "Daddy's Home", covers to Drake's songs "Over" and his song "Find Your Love" titled "My Lovin'", and "Super High", a Rick Ross cover featuring a rapper named Cardan.

 On August 17, 2010 she released Sincerely Yours, a digital EP released via iTunes, featuring the single "Sponsor", and new songs like "Body", and "Stranger".
 It also features songs made for At That Point that had not leaked, "Emergency", "Operator", and "Might Get Lucky".
 She released music videos to "Body" and "Stranger".
-She performed "Body" on the Mo'Nique show.
+She performed "Body" on The Mo'Nique show.

-She released her third mixtape entitled The Night Before X-MAS on Christmas Eve 2010.
+She released her third mixtape, The Night Before X-MAS, on December 24, 2010.
 It features a remix to "Devil in a New Dress" by Kanye West with the help of Rick Ross and also Mr. Vegas's ballroom reggae song "Boy Shorts" with him on it, covers to Chris Brown's "Deuces" featuring fellow recording artist Dondria, her rendition of the Wiz Khalifa song "Black and Yellow" titled "U Know What It Is", a cover to Rick Ross's song "Aston Martin Music", Diddy – Dirty Money's "Loving You No More", and other songs such as "Stay", "Round And Round", and "Back It Up" featuring rapper YG.
 She made videos to "U Know What It Is" and "Stay".